Notice to family members and loved ones of individuals in custody at the Cook County Department of Corrections

 Family and friends wishing to participate and receive either an In-Person or Video Visit may consult with their loved one.
 Next, your detained friend or family member will need to add your name to the visitation list and you will be contacted by a CCSO staff member to schedule a day and time for your visit.

 |Location||Dedicated Telephone Line|

 |8 – Cermak||773 674-5761|

 HOW-TO GUIDE LINK HERE

-During this time, attorneys and clergy members will be able to visit detainees but will be screened by staff for symptoms of COVID-19.
-Staff are also working to expand opportunities for detainees to communicate with their loved ones by phone.
-The health and safety of DOC staff, detainees, and the public will continue to be the primary concern of the Sheriff’s Office.
+During this time, attorneys and clergy members will be able to visit individuals in custody but will be screened by staff for symptoms of COVID-19.
+Staff are also working to expand opportunities for individuals in custody to communicate with their loved ones by phone.
+The health and safety of DOC staff, individuals in custody, and the public will continue to be the primary concern of the Sheriff’s Office.